BurgrLada/procurement-analysis/README.md

 ***

 # Public procurement analysis

 Custom code to analyze the data I collected regarding public procurement in Czechia.
 Used in my Bachelor thesis at Faculty of Economics and Administration, Masaryk University, Brno.

+Script used for data collection is available at [https://github.com/BurgrLada/procurement-scraper](https://github.com/BurgrLada/procurement-scraper).

 ## How to run